galaktor/raph.es/content/blog/zita.md

 {{% img src="/img/blog/marvel-phase3.jpeg" alt="Marvel MCU phase 3  movie announcements until 2019" link="/img/blog/marvel-phase3.jpeg" width="500em" %}}
 {{% /fig %}}

 Nerdstalgia aside, I'm also a parent.
 And as such I am very critical of the media I expose my children to.
 There's a lot of junk out there targetted at children.
-I won't go into the details of rampant sexism and capitalist brainwashing present in so-called chilren's entertainment - although I probably will expand on that in later posts.
+I will try not to get caught up in the details of rampant sexism and capitalist brainwashing present in so-called chilren's entertainment - although I probably will expand on that in later posts.
 Suffice to say for now that I have an aggressive bullshit filter for things I let through to my children's sensitive brains.

 # Fear not!

 Not all is lost.
-Some people are making really good, progressive stuff, very suitable for - not just - children.
-I'd like to highlight one such gem now.
+Some people are making really good, progressive comics, very suitable for children.
+I'd like to highlight one such gem right now.

-*[Zita The Spacegirl](http://zitaspacegirl.com)* began as a [web comic](http://zitaspacegirl.com/webcomics) by [Ben Hatke](http://www.benhatke.com), which he later turned it into a [graphic novel](http://www.goodreads.com/book/show/8879121-zita-the-spacegirl) trilogy telling her origin story.
+*[Zita The Spacegirl](http://zitaspacegirl.com)* began as a [web comic](http://zitaspacegirl.com/webcomics) by [Ben Hatke](http://www.benhatke.com), which he later turned into a [graphic novel](http://www.goodreads.com/book/show/8879121-zita-the-spacegirl) origin story trilogy.

-The story starts with Zita's friend falling into a wormhole of some sort.
-And it's Zita's fault.
+Zita's adventure begins with her best friend Joseph falling into a wormhole of some sort - and it's *Zita's* fault.
 That's some serious drama right off the bat.
 Just because it's a story for children, doesn't mean it has to be fluffy kittens, right?

-The plot features action, high stakes and sacrifice, but is not over-the-top gruesome or violent.
-It's fresh and not at all as predictable as many others are, especially compared to all the other stories "for kids".
-It never gets too dark, thanks to Hatke's excellent organic hand-drawn style, lighting and colouring.
+The plot that develops over the next three books has action, high stakes and sacrifice, but is not over-the-top gruesome or violent.
+It's fresh and not at all as predictable as most books in the children's section would be.
+Hatke's excellent organic hand-drawn style, lighting and colouring keep even the darkest moments light enough to avoid trauma.

 {{% fig caption="The stakes are high, even on page one." attr="Ben Hatke" attrlink="http://www.benhatke.com" %}}
 {{% vimeo 16484045 %}}
 {{% /fig %}}

 Besides having cool visuals, the plot is what really stands out.
-It avoids most typical tropes you'd usually find in mainstream comics.
-The protagnonists deal with difficult topics such as responsibility, sacrifice and even slavery in a gentle yet gripping way.
+It avoids most of the stereotypical tropes of mainstream comics.
+Hatke handles difficult topics like responsibility, tolerance, sacrifice or slavery in a sensitive, tasteful way.

-The main protagonists have complex relationships, for instance Zita and her friend Josef, who gets kidnapped by aliens because Zita was being careless.
-That guilt become part of the overall trilogy's plot.
+The main protagonists have complex relationships, for instance Zita and her friend Joseph, who gets kidnapped by aliens because Zita was having a reckless moment - something children do all the time.

 But maybe even more interesting are all the details Hatke has given the world and it's many inhabitants.
-Some characters show up for just a few panels or pages, yet remain memorable in their own ways.
+Some memorable characters show up for just a few panels or pages.

 PIC EXAMPLE MEMORABLE LITTLE CHARACTER

-One of my favorite things about Zita is that none of the characters are overly sexualized, most notably obviously Zita.
+One of my favorite things about Zita is that none of the characters are overly sexualized.

+Zita herself

+Maldrigal

+Males, too

+Two males, two females, diversity, respect.

 This might seem like a strange thing to point out, especially since she's a *young girl*.
 But if you've looked at any female character in the big franchises - even young ones - you'll notice a disturbing tendency among artists to exagerate their female anatomies far beyond comfortable territory.